 Explanation: In order to be considered a significant historical resource as defined in Section 15064.5 of the CEQA Guidelines, a building must be at least 50 years old.
-In addition, Section 15064.5 defines an historical resource as, "... a resource listed in, or determined to be eligible for listing in, the California Register of Historical Resources," properties included in a local register of historical resources code Section 5024.1(g).
+In addition, Section 15064.5 defines an historical resource as, "... a resource listed in, or determined to be eligible for listing in, the California Register of Historical Resources," properties included in a local register of historical resources, or properties deemed significant pursuant to criteria set forth in Public Resources Code Section 5024.1(g).
 According to CEQA Guidelines Section 15064.5(a)(3), a lead agency can determine that a resource is significant in the architectural, engineering, scientific, economic, agricultural, educational, social, political, military, or cultural annals of California, provided that the determination is supported by substantial evidence in light of the whole record.